Peltor Alert M2RX7P3E201 - Headphones 3M - Free user manual and instructions

 6. STORAGE AND OPERATING TEMPERATURE

 Remove the batteries before storing the product.
-Store at no more than +55^ and no less than -20^ .
+Store at no more than +55°C and no less than -20°C.

 7. RECYCLING

 This product is covered by the EU WEEE Directive (Waste Electrical and Electronic Equipment).
-Below requirement applies in the European Union.
+The following requirement applies in the European Union.

 Do not dispose of your product as unsorted municipal waste!

-The crossed-out wheeled-bin symbol indicates that all EEE (Electrical and Electronic Equipment), batteries and accumulators must be disposed of according to local law by the use of available return and collection systems.
+The crossed-out wheeled-bin symbol indicates that all EEE (Electrical and Electronic Equipment), batteries, and accumulators must be disposed of according to local law by using available return and collection systems.

 (E:1-3) Slide your fingers under the edge of the ear cushion and pull straight out.
 Insert a new ear cushion by pressing until it snaps into place.